-More than 1/3 of teens have been cyber bullied
+More than 1/3 of teens have experienced cyberbullying.

 Just like face-to-face bullying, both boys and girls participate in online bullying.
 Boys tend to bully by texting sexually natured messages or by threatening others with fighting or hurting someone.
 However, girls more often, spread rumors, tell secrets, making fun of others, or exclude them altogether through texting or on social media.

-- Excluding someone from an instant messenger buddy list or blocking their email for no reason
+- Excluding someone from an instant messenger buddy list or blocking their email for with the intention to hurt them

 - Tricking someone into revealing personal or embarrassing information and sending it to others

 - Breaking into someone's email or instant message account to send cruel or untrue messages while posing as that person

 - Creating websites to make fun of another person such as a classmate or teacher

 - Using websites to rate peers as prettiest, ugliest, etc.